5 Emotional Tools You Learn from Having a Narcissistic Spouse

 I learned that I cannot change people

-A younger version of me believed I could change people in a positive way.
+A younger version of me believed I could positively change people.
 I thought I could influence them into being better, stronger, happier versions of themselves.
 I saw the best in my partners (even when the “bad” was very loud).
 I fell in love with that potential.
 I hoped my habits would rub off on them.

 But you cannot change a narcissist – you can only be changed by their abuse.
 I learned this lesson HARD and when I did, it never left.